MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxdataformat/nf-acxdataformat-acxdataformatgetbitspersample.md

 ## -returns

-Returns a ULONG containing the number of bits per audio sample for the specified *DataFormat*.
+Returns a ULONG value containing the number of bits per audio sample for the specified *DataFormat*.

 ## -remarks